betfair-datascientists/betfair-datascientists.github.io/src/modelling/soccerModellingTutorialR.md

 ## Read data from file and get a raw dataset
 #### Change the data types - date column.

 We need the date column in good order for our tutorial.
+[Here's a sample of the data set](assets/datathon_initial_form_data - SAMPLE.csv) we're using for this tutorial.

 *In general, it's a good idea to evaluate data types of all columns that we work with to ensure they are correct.*